ledeprogram/courses/databases/databases.md

     and the data journalist's academic reflections

 - Vis, Farida.
 “A Critical Reflection on Big Data: Considering APIs, Researchers and Tools as Data Makers.” *First Monday* 18, no. 10 (2013). http://firstmonday.org/ojs/index.php/fm/article/view/4878.

+Friedman, Batya, and Helen Nissenbaum.
+“Bias in Computer Systems.”
+ACM Transactions on Information Systems (TOIS) 14, no. 3 (1996): 330–47.

 ###session 08: thursday june 19th 2014